Sharper Image: Bankruptcy

-Litigation involving its Ionic Breeze air purifiers sullied the brand's image.
-The company sued Consumer Reports for Fail ratings on ionic purifiers.
-In turn, the company was sued by customers for ineffective air purification.
+Beginning in 2004, The Sharper Image saw a steady decline in sales.
+In court filings, the company cited "negative publicity" from litigation involving its Ionic Breeze air purifiers as one reason for the declining revenue.
+The Sharper Image sued the nonprofit product testing and rating organization Consumer Reports for giving the brand's Ionic Breeze air purifiers a "Fail" rating.
+Consumers sued The Sharper Image for ineffective air purification.

 In 2006 there was a change in the board of directors of the company, and the removal of Thalheimer as CEO.
 Thalheimer was replaced by Chairman Jerry W. Levin.
 Not long after, on April 9, 2007, Steven A. Lightman became the president and CEO.

 The Sharper Image stock price reached a record low of 29 cents a share on February 20, 2008.
 On February 25, 2008, The Sharper Image announced it had received notification that it would be delisted from the NASDAQ exchange.
 The company filed for bankruptcy protection with the U.S. Bankruptcy Court in Wilmington, Delaware after four years of sales losses and three straight years of losses.
-Sharper Image said it had $251.5 million of assets and $199 million of debts as of January 31, 2008, according to the filing.
+The Sharper Image said it had $251.5 million of assets and $199 million of debts as of January 31, 2008, according to the filing.
 Cash on hand totaled about $700,000.
 All of its retail stores were closed by the end of 2008.

 On April 10, 2008, Levin resigned as a member and chairman of the board of the company to pursue participating with other investors to acquire some or all of the company's businesses or assets.
 News coverage pointed out the stocks fall from about $40 per share to about 23 cents (a $3.6 million market capitalization) at the time of his departure.
 Levin joined a group making a bid for the company; the group included hedge fund Ramius Capital, which was involved in Levin getting onto the company's board of directors, and Clinton Group, which announced a large stake in the company in December 2017.